goldbergyoni/nodebestpractices/README.md

 <br/><br/>

 ## ![✔] 6.6.
-Hide 'X-Powered-BY=Express/Koa/etc' headers
+Hide 'X-Powered-By=Express/Koa/etc' headers

-**TL;DR:** Here we will write about not exposing the name of our web framework since it allows attackers to exploit known vulnerabilities
+**TL;DR:** Here we will write about not exposing the name and version of our web framework since it allows attackers to exploit known vulnerabilities

 **Otherwise:**